How To Evaluate The Worth Of An eCommerce Business

 While they are related, they measure different aspects of the company’s financial success: SDE focuses on the actual cash flow of the business, while EBITDA looks at the business's profitability without accounting for cash flow.
 SDE evaluates a company’s cash flow by looking at all the costs associated with running the business, including salaries, taxes, rent, and other operating expenses.

-This metric provides a better indication of the amount of cash a company actually has in its accounts, and it’s widely used to assess the business’s performance and determine the amount of cash available to its owners.
+This metric provides a better indication of the amount of cash a company has in its accounts, and it’s widely used to assess the business’s performance and determine the amount of cash available to its owners.
 EBITDA focuses on the business's profitability and excludes non-recurring costs such as one-time charges and non-cash expenses.

 This metric is used to compare the company’s profits to other companies in the industry and to track the company's performance over time.
 In addition, it’s used to evaluate a company’s potential for growth—it’s a good metric to use when considering investments in the company.